mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/04/cloud-armor.md

 To accomplish this with ASM we need to adapt a little bit the setup we previously discussed.

 The `BackendConfig` needs to be adjusted by specifying custom health checks for the mesh ingress proxies.
-Anthos Service Mesh and Istio expose their [sidecar proxy health checks](https://istio.io/latest/docs/ops/deployment/requirements/#ports-used-by-istio) on port 15021 at the /healthz/ready path.
-Custom health check parameters are required because the serving port (80) of mesh ingress proxies is different from their health check port (15021).
+Anthos Service Mesh and Istio expose their [sidecar proxy health checks](https://istio.io/latest/docs/ops/deployment/requirements/#ports-used-by-istio) on port 15021 at the `/healthz/ready` path.
+Custom health check parameters are required because the serving ports (80 and 443) of mesh ingress proxies is different from their health check port (15021).
 ```
 apiVersion: cloud.google.com/v1
 kind: BackendConfig